Industries & Professions /

 Tobacco Products Industry Workers

+The U.S. Department of Labor predicts little or no change in employment for food and tobacco processing workers through 2022.
 Employment in the tobacco industry has decreased in recent decades, mainly the result of increased automation in manufacturing processes.
 Manufacturers have also cut back operations due to declining domestic sales and the increasing number of health-related lawsuits.
 However, while Americans are generally using less tobacco, exports of American-made tobacco products are increasing, especially to the former Soviet Union and Eastern Europe, the Middle East, and Asia.
-The U.S. tobacco industry is primarily located in the southeastern states of North Carolina, Georgia, Virginia, South Carolina, Kentucky, and Tennessee.
 Most future demand for workers in this industry will probably be because of a need to replace workers who have moved to other jobs or left the workforce entirely.